CERVICAL CANCER OVERVIEW

 The procedure is performed in the operating room after the woman receives anesthesia.
-Trachelectomy may be done through the vagina or through an incision on the abdomen, depending upon the surgeon's preference.
-More recently, some surgeons have performed the procedure using laparoscopic surgical approach.
+Trachelectomy may be done through the vagina, through an incision on the abdomen, depending upon the surgeon's preference.
+More recently, some surgeons have performed the procedure using laparoscopic surgical approach and by robotic surgery.
 The cervix and upper portion of the vagina may be completely or partially removed, depending upon the size and depth of the cancer.
 A permanent purse-string suture (cerclage) is usually placed at the lower end of the uterus or remaining cervix (figure 2).

 Before trachelectomy begins, surgical removal of lymph nodes within the pelvis is performed to be sure that the cancer has not spread; this is called lymphadenectomy (figure 3).
 The nodes may be removed through an incision in the abdomen (if an abdominal incision is made for the trachelectomy), which allows the physician to see the nodes directly.
 Alternately, the nodes are removed with the assistance of a laparoscope if the trachelectomy is done vaginally.